Fantasy for violin and piano (Schubert)

 The difficult work was "calculated to display Slavík's virtuoso [violin] technique" and is demanding for both instruments.
 According to pianist Nikolai Lugansky, the Fantasy "is the most difficult music ever written for the piano", and "more difficult than all of Rachmaninov’s [piano] concertos put together".

+A typical performance lasts around 25 minutes.

 Structure

-The work is in three movements:
+The work is in seven sections/movements:

-The second movement, Andantino, is a reworking of Schubert's earlier song "Sei mir gegrüßt" (D 741, 1821–22), formatted as a theme and variations.
+The third movement, Andantino, is a reworking of Schubert's earlier song "Sei mir gegrüßt" (D 741, 1821–22), formatted as a theme and variations.